Our Luminaries and Honorary Professors of Emily Carr University

 Frascara has lived and worked in Argentina, Canada, Guatemala, England, Italy and Mexico and has been a guest lecturer in 26 countries.
 Recent clients include Canadian and Italian government and private organizations.
 He now lives in Vancouver, Canada, and his research and practice concentrate on information design for health and medicine.

-Frascara is an Honourary Professor in the Faculty of Design + Dynamic Media at Emily Carr.
+Frascara is an Honorary Professor in the Ian Gillespie Faculty of Design + Dynamic Media at Emily Carr.

 In 2005, Pierre received the Albert Tessier Cinema Award from the Government of Quebec for lifetime achievement.
-In 2010 he was appointed Honourary Professor in the Faculty of Visual Art + Material Practice at Emily Carr.
+In 2010 he was appointed Honorary Professor in the Ian Gillespie Faculty of Design + Dynamic Media at Emily Carr.

 In 2012, Pierre received the prestigious Conseil des arts et des lettres du Québec (CALQ) Career Award for screenwriters and filmmakers.
 His film,Rivière au tonnerre (River Thunder), was nominated for a JUTRA, in the animated film category.